 Related Post: The Difficulties of Legal Translations Explained

 Human Translators Required

-Legal translation requires a very high degree of accuracy, which cannot be delivered by machine translation.
-It’s because legal documents are used as official papers for any legal documentation, e.g., for scholarly writings, contracts, birth certificates, affidavits and court evidence.
+Legal translation requires a very high degree of accuracy.
+Machine translation isn’t accurate enough.
+It’s because we use legal documents as official papers for any legal documentation, e.g., for scholarly writings, contracts, birth certificates, affidavits and court evidence.

 Translation automation is not advised because of the complexity of the two legal systems involved.
 Direct translations are not possible because these may not make sense to the target reader.
 The legal translator must ensure that the titles, reasoning and technical terms are valid legally.

 The legal expressions in the source language many not have specific equivalent in the target language.
-In such cases, conceptual equivalents are used, which machines cannot produce.
-There may be instances when the exact legal expression from the source language must be included in the translation, along with the paraphrase of the expression for emphasis.
+In such cases, they use conceptual equivalents.
+And machines can’t do this.
+There may be instances where you have to include the exact legal expression from the source language along with the paraphrase of the expression for emphasis.